 It is undeniable that music is at the heart of what makes Franklin, Tennessee a uniquely captivating place.
 As a born-and-raised Middle Tennessee native who grew up just outside Nashville it was easy for me to take music for granted.
 The family down the street is gone for months at a time touring?
 Seems right.
 The lady on the other end the church pew each Sunday has multiple No. 1 hits to her name?
 No big deal.
 Having friends whose parents were in the music business was just as common as friends who's parents were teachers, or lawyers or factory workers.

-It wasn't until I left for college and lived away from this area that I truly understood how special it was.
+It wasn't until I left for college and lived away from this area that I actually understood how special it was.
 Not everywhere do you find open mic nights regularly dotted with Grammy winners or hit songwriters, not to mention the plethora of artists grinding day-to-day looking for their big break.

 Since moving back, taking the music in Franklin for granted is a distant memory.
 Nowadays I savor that you can't take a stroll down Main Street without finding live music almost every night of the week and that the Factory at Franklin is home to incredible weekly shows like Music City Roots and Music City Pickers Live.
 I could go on-and-on about each of the 30-plus live music venues around Franklin, but it's more than just the performances that make the music in Franklin special.